scarf-sh/qa-eng-take-home/README.md

     * Thoroughly test the application based on the provided specifications.
     * Identify any discrepancies between the application's functionality and the specifications.
     * Document your findings in a test report, including any bugs or unexpected behavior you observe.
+        * Along with your documentation, it is recommended to also document the tooling utilized.

 ### Optional, bonus